Freely explore the fields and mountains. Exploring the charm of "BC Cross Country"

 When people hear the term "backcountry," they typically imagine riding a lift or ropeway to the top of a mountain, or climbing up on foot in mountain areas without powered lifts, skiing through untouched fields, and enjoying deep powder.

-The etymology of the word "backcountry" refers to untouched or unmanaged areas, such as "backyards," "remote areas," or "outlying areas."
-In that sense, the word "backcountry" is not limited to altitude or difficulty of access.
+Tracing the etymology of "backcountry," it refers to undeveloped and unmanaged areas such as "backyard mountains," "remote areas," and "isolated places."
+In that sense, the term "backcountry" is not limited to altitude or difficulty of access.

-If you look around snowy areas, you can see all the natural beauty you see, including flatlands, hills, snow-covered roads along rivers, ponds and waterfalls that are only accessible during the snowy season, and forests.
+If you look around a region with snow cover, all the nature you see—flatlands, hills, snow-covered paths along rivers, ponds and waterfalls that are only accessible during the snowy season, and forests—can be called backcountry.

 In other words, BC cross-country skiing is a way to walk and glide freely through the backcountry.